AidySun/deep_learning/README.md

   diff = (grad - grad_approx).norm / (grad.norm() + grad_approx.norm())
   ```

-## Hyperparameters tuning
+## Hyper-parameters tuning
-  - Scale to pick hyperparamters
+  - Scale to pick hyper-parameters
     - linear way is not the best because the impact in different range is quite different
-      E.g. beta in monmentum, the more beta close to 1, the more impact with tiny changes.
+      E.g. beta in momentum, the more beta close to 1, the more impact with tiny changes.
 (0.9 ~ 0.9005 comparing to 0.999 ~ 0.9995)
   ```python
   # linear r [-4, 0]
   r = -4 * np.random.rand()